gkuti/SnackBarUndo/README.md

 	</dependency>

-NOTE that the library should be used with a `Cordinator layout` as your root GONE, or both the data and the undo layout will be displayed in the row at the same time.
+NOTE that the library should be used with a `Cordinator layout` as your root.

 Usage